 This information is collected solely to help resolve your support inquiry.
 We retain support emails indefinitely in order to:

 - have context from previous interactions which may help us answer your future questions more quickly

 - identify broad trends in support requests, which may help us identify and solve problems with our products

 If you would like to remove support emails you have sent, contact firstname.lastname@example.org.

 Some of our apps may, by default, collect information about the way you use them.
 This data is anonymized before it is sent to us, and cannot be used to personally identify you.

 You may opt out of usage analytics if you wish.

 We look only for broad patterns in the aggregated usage data, such as whether or not a particular feature is frequently used, or whether users in general prefer one setting over another.
 This helps us make informed decisions about the future development of our apps.

-To be clear, we cannot track an individual user's behavior.
-We also cannot receive information from your device's displays, cameras, or microphones.
+To be clear, we do not track individual user behavior in our apps.
+We do not receive information from your device's displays, cameras, or microphones.

-If one of our apps crashes while you are using it, data about the crash will be collected and sent to us to help identify the cause of the crash so that we can try to fix it in a future update.
-These "crash logs" contain information about the state of the app, operating system, and device at the time of the crash.
-Nothing in the crash log can be used to personally identify you, and crash logs do not contain any of your private data.
+By default, if one of our apps crashes while you're using it, anonymized data about the crash will be collected to help us identify the cause of the crash and hopefully fix it in a future update.
+These "crash logs" contain information such as the state of the app, operating system, and device at the time of the crash, but not your private data.